ejdostal/elist_analysis/README.md

 **EMEA | $8.2M (29% of global revenue)**
 Europe, Middle East, and Africa contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
 It  brought in 31.8K orders at an AOV of $259.
 Unlike NA, total sales for EMEA were widely distributed across 15+ countries.
 Leading countries included:
-  - **Great Britain:** Great Britain led regional sales at
-$2.09M or 25% of EMEA sales.
-It also was was the second-highest performing country globally, contributing 8% of global revenue.
+  - **Great Britain:** Great Britain led regional sales at $2.09M or 25% of EMEA sales.
+It also was the second-highest performing country globally, contributing 8% of global revenue.
 Britain offered scale in order volume (8.3K) despite slightly weaker AOV ($251).
-  - **Germany:** Germany contributed 4% of global revenue and 12% of EMEA total revenue at $994K.
+  - **Germany:** Germany contributed 12% of EMEA total revenue and 4% of global revenue at $994K.
 It stood out for its above-average AOV ($270), bringing in 3.6K total orders.
-EMEA also had some promising high AOV countries like Germany and the Netherlands, while
-  - **France**:
-  - **Spain**:
+  - **France**: France brought in 8% of regional orders and 2% of global orders at $635.6K in total sales.
+It had 2.6K total orders at a below average AOV of $246.
+  - **Spain**: Spain earned $474.8K in total revenue - 6% of regional sales and 2% of global revenue - with 2.1K total orders and a below average AOV at $223.
   - **Netherlands:** The Netherlands delivered an even stronger $289 AOV on more modest order volume of 1.6K orders.
 It brought in 2% of global sales and 6% of regional sales at $458K.

 **APAC | $3.6M (13% of global revenue)**